wp-plugins/cleantalk-spam-protect/readme.txt

 = Should I use another anti-spam plugins? =
 CleanTalk stops up to 100% of spam bots, so you can disable other anti-spam plugins (especially CAPTCHA like anti-spam plugins).
 In some cases several anti-spam plugins can conflict, so it will be better use just one plugin.

-= The plugin WordPress MultiUser (WPMU or WordPress network) compatible? = The plugin is WordPress MultiUser (WPMU or WordPress network) compatible.
+= Is the plugin WordPress MultiUser (WPMU or WordPress network) compatible? = The plugin is WordPress MultiUser (WPMU or WordPress network) compatible.
 Each blog in multisite environment has individual anti-spam options for spam bots protection.

 = After the installation I noticed in the statistics that the number of spam attacks had increased =